homeinfogmbh/wsgilib/README.md

 The `Application` class takes three special parameters that `Flask` does not.
 The flag `cors` can be used to set the Cross-Origin Resource Sharing settings.
 The flag `debug` adds an error handler for all `Exception`s to raise an `InternalServerError` with a full stack trace if set to `True`.
-The flag `errorhandlers` takes an interable of 2-tuples of error handlers, each 2-tuple providing the to-be-handled exception and handling function.
+The flag `errorhandlers` takes an iterable of 2-tuples of error handlers, each 2-tuple providing the to-be-handled exception class and a handler function.

 #### Simple WSGI application
 A simple WSGI application may be implemented using the `Application` class.